-Improper application, inadequate handled or maintenance of the motor may cause serious injuries and/or material damages.
+Improper application, inadequate handled or maintenance of the motor may cause serious injuries and/or material

 Therefore, it is highly recommended that these services be always performed by qualified personnel.

-2.1 QUALIFIED PERSONNEL
+QUALIFIED PERSONNEL 2.1

-The term qualified personnel mean those who, because of their training, experience, education level, and knowledge of the applicable standards, specifications, accident prevention, safety standards and operating conditions, have been authorized by the persons in charge to execute the necessary tasks, and who are able to recognize and avoid any possible danger.
+The term qualified personnel means those who, because of their training, experience, education level, and knowledge of the applicable standards, specifications, accident prevention, safety standards and operating conditions, have been authorized by the persons in charge to execute the necessary tasks, and who are able to recognize and avoid any possible danger.
 Such qualified personnel must also know and be able to provide first aid procedures if necessary.